- Spacious Two-Bedroom Bungalow

 - Double Glazing

-14 Dean Park is a bright and immaculately presented three-bedroom semi-detached house situated in a popular residential development in Newstead, which lies on the fringes of the much sought-after Borders town of Melrose.
+Ruthven is an attractive and deceptively spacious two-bedroom detached bungalow situated in the popular village of Newstead, which lies on the fringes of the much sought-after Borders town of Melrose.

-Recently extended to create a fabulous downstairs space, the property is only two and a half miles from the new Borders Railway, which runs from Tweedbank to Edinburgh.
-In a highly accessible area with the A68 only a short distance away, the Borders General Hospital also lies on the outskirts of Melrose.
+Located in a highly accessible area, with the A68 nearby, the property is only two and a half miles from the Borders Railway, which runs from Tweedbank to Edinburgh.
+Of particular note is the location of the Borders General Hospital which lies on the outskirts of Melrose.

 Edinburgh and Newcastle are easily accessible via the A68, with most Border towns readily available from this central location, with the aforementioned Borders Railway, close by.